 Listed down are the Adwords retargeting Strategies that work for almost everyone if done right:

 When it comes to advertising a new product or showing ads, then marketers should focus on existing customers because they have already purchased your product and also are aware of its quality.
 70% of companies prefer to retain existing customers than acquiring new ones.

-Existing customers speed up the sales cycle by associated with the brand or product, and also conquered the barriers the customers are facing while purchasing the product.
+Retargeting existing customers speeds up the sales cycle by associating with the brand or product, and also helps conquer the barriers the customers are facing while purchasing the product.
 So it’s a bold approach to spend money, time, effort on existing customers to give a better position to the business.

 Dynamics remarketing is another captive strategy used in Adwords.
 It helps the marketers to show customized ads of a particular product to those visitors who have previously seen it.
 In other words, we can say it reminds people about the product they have last seen.